jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 2.3.13    How to postpone the clearance of deleted user data?

-Recover deleted user function has been provided in User Management, the administrator enters the recover page through “Recover Deleted Users”  in the sub-menu of the toolbox in the navigation bar.
-You can click **Recover” after checking users needed to be recovered.
+Recover deleted user function has been provided in User Management, the administrator enters the recover page through "Recover Deleted Users"  in the sub-menu of the toolbox in the navigation bar.
+You can click **Recover" after checking users needed to be recovered.

 2.4.
 Anti-spam management